Skip to contents

 head(all_gene_sets)

-You can retrieve data just for a specific collection/category, such as the hallmark gene sets.
+You can retrieve data just for a specific collection, such as the Hallmark gene sets.

 head(h_gene_sets)

-You can specify a sub-category, such as C2 (curated) CGP (chemical and genetic perturbations) gene sets.
+You can specify a sub-collection, such as C2 (curated) CGP (chemical and genetic perturbations) gene sets.

 head(cgp_gene_sets)

-If you require more custom filtering, the msigdbr() function output is a data frame that can be manipulated using standard methods.
-For example, you can subset to a specific collection/category using dplyr::filter().
+If you require more precise filtering, the msigdbr() function output is a data frame that can be manipulated using standard methods.
+For example, you can subset to a specific collection using dplyr.

 head()